Movax12/ca65hl/manual.md

     &     bit and
     |     bit or
     ^     bit eor
-    +     add, clear carry 1st
+    +     add, clear carry first
     +c    add with carry
-    -     sub, set carry 1st
+    -     sub, set carry first
     -c    sbc with carry
     <<    shift reg a left        (followed by a constant value)
     >>    shift reg a right       (followed by a constant value)